Stacey-bee/alx-low_level_programming/0x0B-malloc_free/README.md

 File 3-alloc_grid.c has a function that returns a pointer to a 2 dimensional array of integers.
 File 4-free_grid.c has a function that frees a 2 dimensional grid previously created by your alloc_grid function.
 File 100-argstostr.c has a function that concatenates all the arguments of your program.
+File 101-strtow.c includes a function that splits a string into words.